mughees-Ilyas/ULTIMATE_AI_TEST/README.md

 ### Home page
-There is only 1 page that shows the list of intents and user and select/deselect their choices.
+There is only 1 page that shows the list of intents and user can select/deselect their choices.
 The next button on the screen is a dummy button.

 ### Directory Structure